node-sp-auth-config

 true

-Save config .json
+Save config .json to disk

 forcePrompts